Jubstaaa/instagram-clone/README.md

     - You can use the forgot password option.
 You will receive a password change link in your email address.
   ### Header
     - You can search registered users with search bar.
     - Available buttons on the right.
-Home, Direct, Notifications(Soon), Add Post, Profile, Saved, Settings, Logout.
+Home, Direct, Notifications, Add Post, Profile, Saved, Settings, Logout.
   ### Main Page (Feed & Sidebar)
     - Shows you and your followers posts by posting date.
     - Your profile appears on sidebar, you can click and go to your profile.